MechanicalRabbit/DataKnots4FHIR.jl/doc/src/building.md

     20 │ 10524-7 [http://loin… 445528004 [http://sn… 2019-02-24T14:02:25 …│
     =#

 One of the first CQL queries in CMS124v7 is "Pap Test with Results", we can now define an equivalent using query combinators.
+This same query combinator can be created using the UUID from ULMS.

+    @define isPapTest() = iscoded("2.16.840.1.113883.3.464.1003.108.12.1017")

 ```CQL
 define "Pap Test with Results":